 - Best children's camera.
 I've always appreciated the design elements in the DualView line of Samsung cameras, and the latest one is the inexpensive and impressive DV300F, which includes LCD screens on both the front and back, making it easy to shoot self-portraits, which older children will love.

 - First runner-up.
 The V-Tech Kidizoom camera has some drawbacks in photographic features, but it's fun to use for really young children.
-A similar camera is the U-Turn from Digital Blue.
-The segmented camera body can be twisted to allow for easy self-portraits, but it might be tough to find this camera for sale because it's older.

 - Third runner-up.
 Kids will love the big 15X zoom in the inexpensive GE X550 camera.
 It's a slightly larger camera, but it should still fit well in an older child's hands.

 Tough cameras can handle a variety of shooting conditions, from fluctuating temperatures to harsh environmental conditions to shallow water.
+The following waterproof cameras will give you quite a bit of versatility.

 Most point and shoot cameras are pretty easy to use, but there are a few that take "ease of use" to a new level.